lbaile21/LastAliveTerminal/README.md

   "read more" phrasing that loses meaning out of context.
 - **Touch targets.** Size interactive controls to at least 24×24 CSS pixels (WCAG 2.2) and leave adequate spacing between adjacent targets.
+- **Timeouts.** If a session or interaction has a time limit, allow users to extend, adjust, or disable it where feasible (WCAG 2.2.1).

 ### Testing